 Fine sea salt & cracked black pepper, to taste

-Organic lemon pepper seasoning & cayenne pepper, to taste (optional)
+Homemade lemon pepper seasoning & cayenne pepper, to taste (optional)

 Juice from 1 lemon